CodeTestGroup/opensource-tools/README.md

 <h1>Open Source Tools</h1>

 <p>Welcome to the CodeTestGroup OpenSourceWebTools!
 With this code you can have a website that has multiple features and a config file so you can customise it however you want! (read more in confiig section)</p>
-<h3>DISCLAIMER: until we get version 2.0 out there will be CONTANT updates.
-This is becuase this is very recent and until we get most static files onto github they will be stored on your local server.
-This means that if we find a bug instead of just updating static on github we will have to have you update it manually on your server/machine.
-Expected Date For v2: 3/22/2024 - 3/23/2024</h3>

 <h1>Configuration Settings:</h1>
   <h2>Config Files:</h2>